 Variable hour employees who averaged at least 30 hours of service during the initial measurement period will be excluded from the 95 percent rule calculation so long as the employee is otherwise eligible for an offer of coverage and the employee is offered coverage by the employer no later than the first day of the corresponding stability period if the employee is still employed.
 The common themes of the non-assessment period can be seen in this scenario as the employee must satisfy the “otherwise eligible” test and, again, the ex post facto nature of the 95 percent rule rears its ugly head.

 At this time it is important to review in detail a portion of the language explaining the “otherwise eligible” test.
 The final regulations state that the only requirement that can be holding up an employee’s eligibility is “…a waiting period, within the meaning of §54.9801-2…” That section references §54.9815-2708(b) for the definition of waiting period which defines the phrase as “the period that must pass before coverage for an individual who is otherwise eligible to enroll under the terms of a group health plan can become effective.”
-The problem is the exception for variable hour employees allowing for a 12 month grace period to measure an employee’s hours of service (technically 13 months plus a partial calendar month) to offer coverage and not violate the 90-day waiting period is listed under a regulation subparagraph heading “Eligibility conditions based solely on the lapse of time.”
+The problem is the exception for variable hour employees allowing for a 12 month grace period to measure an employee’s hours of service (technically 13 months plus a partial calendar month) to offer coverage and not violate the 90-day waiting period is listed under a regulation subparagraph heading “Other conditions for eligibility.”

 The government could ignore the inconsistent language and make an exception to the “otherwise eligible” test for variable hour employees.
 However, if that is the case, why would a subdivision in the same subparagraph, the 1,200 cumulative hours-of-service exception, be treated differently from the variable hour employees?
 It does not make sense.